reejungkim/YOLO/README.md

 - [YOLO clarification](https://pysource.com/2019/06/27/yolo-object-detection-using-opencv-with-python/)

-deep learning framework to run YOLO algorythm
+deep learning framework to run YOLO algorithm

 1. Darknet : it’s the framework built from the developer of YOLO and made specifically for yolo.
    Advantage: it’s fast, it can work with GPU or CPU